 If you keep those three rules in mind, the odds are extremely high that you'll keep your house relatively safe.
 But there are some tips that I've found particularly useful when dealing with specific matches.

-Cats and Dogs: The Greatest Threat To Parrots EVER!!!!!
+Cats and Dogs: Greatest Threat to Parrots Ever!

 Or not.